melodynunmawi/2420_assign2/README.md

      - create new directory on WSL and called 2420-assign-two.
      - Inside of this directory create 2 new directories **html** and **src**.
-     - Inside of the html directory create an index.html page

-   **Inside of your index.html document create a simple but complete html document (include      a doctype, head, body… all the stuff an html document should have).**
+     - Inside of the html directory create an index.html page Inside of your index.html document create a simple but complete html document (include a doctype, head, body… all the stuff an html document should have).
      - Inside of the src directory create a new node project.
           - `npm init`
           - `npm i fastify` to install fastify.
-   **Create an index.js file and add in the fastify hello world example.**
+     - Create an index.js file and add in the fastify hello world example.

-**You will need to alter this file slightly to work with the rest of the assignment.
-Figuring out what you need to change is part of the assignment.**

 Test your server locally and move both your html and src directory to both of your servers.